faridamajidli/spotify_wrapped/README.md

 Step 1.
 Create the Kafka Environment

 First, we establish a Kafka environment, comprising a Kafka broker and the topic "SpotifyWrapped".
-We configure the topic with seven partitions to align with the seven continents, merging Oceania and Antarctica due to lower population density.
+We configure the topic with six partitions to align with the seven continents, merging Oceania and Antarctica due to lower population density.
 This partitioning strategy ensures data distribution uniformity, enhancing scalability.
 Given our single broker setup, we limited the number of partitions.

 Step 2.
 Create the Data Producer